Skyshader77/Lacryma-Hydra/chapter29.typ

 "What a horrible sight," said Ordogan.

 "This is the undeniable proof that the Magi are still loose in this city."

+"What more tricks can those Magi produce?" said Livia.

+"At this stage, it is fair to assume both of the Magi we seek are on their last legs.
+The Elysian Magi I have fought was burned from head to toes.
+She would have had to seek hospice.
+I have scoured all hospitals.
+None of them admitted such a patient."

+"And the other Magi?
+The man named Claradore who posed as a healer at our court?
+Have you not engaged him as well?"

+"I did."

 Ordogan subtly glared at the Cardinal.
 The longer the Faith and their white tents camped outside Thanatopolis, the further it eroded the prestige of the Medean army.
 The people must be allowed to think that the crown fears men that have not shed blood in centuries.